shivaraj-arch/kaggle-google-capstone/README.md

 **How to Run**
 1. Set GOOGLE_API_KEY from https://aistudio.google.com/app/api-keys as environment variable.
 The Agent pulls it as os.environ["GOOGLE_API_KEY"] .
 2. Install google-adk as `pip install google-adk`
+3. Install matplotlib as `pip install matplotlib`
-3. Install tkinter as
+4. Install tkinter as
 `brew install python-tk@3.12` in mac or
 `sudo apt install python3.12-tk` in ubuntu or
 `sudo yum install python3.12-tkinter` in redhat
-4. Run the script niftyagent.py ( tested on python 3.12) as `python niftyagent.py`
+5. Run the script niftyagent.py ( tested on python 3.12) as `python niftyagent.py`